 - fruit instead of candy

-A study out of the Harvard School of Public Health (HSPH) and University of California, San Francisco, shows that prostate cancer patients who smoke are more likely to have a recurrence or die.
-Smokers are also more likely to have a more aggressive form of prostate cancer (HSPH, 2011).
+Prostate cancer patients who smoke are more likely to have a recurrence of the disease.
+Smokers are also more likely to have an aggressive form of prostate cancer.

 It's not too late to quit.
 When compared with current smokers, prostate cancer patients who quit smoking for more than 10 years had the same mortality risk as those who never smoked.

-Some studies have linked dairy products with higher risk of prostate cancer, but this risk is considered small.
+Some studies have linked dairy products, or diets high in calcium, with an increased risk of prostate cancer, but this risk is considered minimal.

 Regular exercise can help you maintain a healthy weight.
 Benefits of exercise include increased muscle mass and better metabolism.
 Try:

 Exercise doesn't have to be boring.
 Vary your routine and invite your friends to participate.
-You're more likely to stick to exercise if it's fun.
+You're more likely to workout if it's fun.

 Ask your doctor about your risk for developing prostate cancer.
-Points to discuss include:
+Some points to discuss include:

-- what medical tests you should have as you age
+- what medical screening tests you should have as you age

 - family history of cancer